Can’t Log In to Windows After Not Using It for a While?

 Steps:

-1) On the login screen, check the bottom-right corner for the Wi-Fi icon.
+- On the login screen, look at the bottom-right corner for the Wi-Fi or network icon.

-2) If no network is connected, click the icon and choose your Wi-Fi network.
+- If no network is connected, click the icon and select your Wi-Fi network.

-2. Use “I Forgot My PIN” or Password Reset
+2. Use “I Forgot My PIN” or Reset Your Password

-If you see messages like “Your PIN is no longer available,” use the recovery options provided on the screen.
+If you see a message like “Your PIN is no longer available” or your password keeps failing, use the recovery options on the login screen.

 Steps:

-1) Click “I forgot my PIN” or “Forgot password.”
+- On the login screen, click “I forgot my PIN” or “Forgot password”.

 3. Boot Into Safe Mode